-SS 229 ab.
+SS 229.
 Historical Dimensions of Economic Analysis.
-9 units (3-0-6); first, second terms.
+9 units (3-0-6); second term.
 The first quarter provides an introduction to modern quantitative economic history and to the empirical literature on economic growth.
 The second quarter is a research seminar.
 Instructor: Davis.

 SS 230.
 Psychology and Organizational Behavior.
 9 units (3-0-6).
-Psychological theories of decision-making, small-group and organizational behavior, uncertainty and the tolerance for ambiguity and stress and change.
-Instructors: Staff.
+Psychological theories of decisionmaking, small-group and organizational behavior, uncertainty and the tolerance for ambiguity and stress and change.
+Not offered in 1978-79.
+Instructor: Grether.

 SS 231 abc.
 American Politics.
 9 units (3-0-6).
 A three-term course in American politics and political behavior.
 While drawing from contemporary materials, the course will emphasize the historical background of American political institutions.
-Instructors: Staff.
+Instructors: Fiorina, Ferejohn.

 SS 232 abc.
 Historical and Comparative Perspectives in Political Analysis.
 9 units (3-0-6).
-The course will provide an introduction to selected problems in American political history and quantitative analyses which have been made of them.
-Instructors: Bates, Kousser.
+Prerequisite: PS/SS 204.
+The course is designed to provide the student of American politics with a knowledge and understanding of developments in both the American past and in other parts of the world.
+Instructors: Bates, Cain, Kousser.

 SS 233 abc.
-Public Policy Making.
+Public Policymaking.
 9 units (3-0-6).
-An examination of the policy-making processes in national, state, and local governments and how various institutions affect policy choices.
-Instructors: Fiorina, Ferejohn.
+Prerequisite: PS/SS 204.
+An examination of the policymaking processes in national, state, and local governments and how various institutions affect policy choices.
+Not offered in 1978-79.
+Instructors: Ferejohn, Fiorina, Miller.

 SS 234.
 Research Seminar in Modern Political Science.
-9 units (3-0-6); third term.
+9 units (3-0-6); may be repeated for credit.
+Instructors: Staff.